visual-layer/fastdup/README.md

 </table>

-## Data Loading Examples
+## Data Loading
-This section shows how you can load data from various sources and analyze them with fastdup.
+This notebooks in this section shows how you can load data from various sources and analyze them with fastdup.

 <table>
     <tr>